 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percent of long-term residents receiving antianxiety medications.
+This statistic indicates the percentage of long-term care residents taking antianxiety medications.

 Managing Depression Among Residents